cisco/elsy/docs/bestpractices.md

-# LC Best Practices and Workflows
+# elsy Best Practices and Workflows

-This document enumerates some typical development scenarios and describes how to use `lc` to enable those workflows.
+This document enumerates some typical development scenarios and describes how to use elsy to enable those workflows.

 ## Cloning a new Repo

-After cloning a new repo to hack on some code you can use `lc` to quickly build, test, and run the code.
+After cloning a new repo to hack on some code you can use elsy to quickly build, test, and run the code.

 Simply run the following to setup your local environment: